 Now just below the main ‘Touchpad’ heading, you will find a line saying, ‘Your PC has a precision touchpad.’

 If you do not find this line, then probably your PC does not come with a precision touchpad or you do not have the proper drivers installed.
 Check your manufacturer’s website for the latest drivers.
-You can also try replacing the default drivers with some other drivers that support these features but please carry it out at your own risk and proper precaution.
+You can also try replacing the default drivers with some other drivers that support these features, but please carry it out at your own risk and with proper precautions.

 If you do not have the Precision Touchpad, you might not be able to use certain features discussed in this post.